dmawardi/laravel-blog/README.md

 2. Create a new blade file in the components folder
 3. Use the blade file in the views folder

+## Procedure for building middleware

+1. Create a new middleware file using the command: php artisan make:middleware MiddlewareName
+2. Add the logic to the handle method in the middleware file
+3. Register the middleware in the kernel file in the app/Http folder
+4. Add the middleware to the route in the routes file

 ## Procedure for building models

 1. Create a new migration file and models using the command: php artisan make:model ModelName.
 This will create a new model file in the app/Models folder.
 It's convention that you will also add the tags below for additional files.